artists shape history

 My name is Ela Thier

-I went to film school at NYU and graduated in 1993.
-After film school I felt totally discouraged, didn’t think I had what it takes, and I couldn’t handle what felt like cut throat competitiveness.
+I graduated from film school in 1993.
+After graduation, I felt discouraged, didn’t think I had what it takes, and couldn’t handle what felt like cut-throat competitiveness.
 I also believed that a creative life was all about waiting around to get discovered.
 That wait went on for years.

 So I quit.

-After graduating from film school I spent my days at a soul sucking office job.
-Filmmaking became a dusty and long-forgotten dream, though I did try to occasionally write as I continued to harbor the secret hope that some day I’ll sell a screenplay.
+I spent my days at a soul-sucking office job.
+Filmmaking became a dusty, long-forgotten dream, though I occasionally wrote while harboring the secret hope that some day I’d sell a screenplay.

-I also continued to take more screenwriting classes; there I got ridiculed when I showed works-in-progress.
+I continued taking screenwriting classes; there I got ridiculed when I showed works-in-progress.

-I left these classes becoming a total perfectionist about my writing.
+I left these classes a total perfectionist.
 Plot point X must happen on page Y!
 The perfect recipe for writing blocks.
 I quit writing too.

-More than ten years after film school, a series of events and insights turned that ship around.
-I made a U-Turn and went at it.
-Slowly at first, gaining momentum, and eventually at full steam ahead.
+More than a decade later, a series of events and insights turned that ship around.
+I made a U-turn and went at it.
+Slowly at first, gaining momentum, and eventually full steam ahead.

 Today I'm the filmmaker